wcalandra5/wc5/_pages/about.md

 ## Selected Experience
 **Georgetown Baseball**, Georgetown University, Washington, DC
 *Director of Analytics* <span style="float: right;">August 2021 – May 2023</span>
 - Recruited and led 19 students for value delivery to Division I baseball program through design and execution of decision support systems and outbound engagement strategies
 - Translated raw performance data into meaningful insights for pitching, leading to a 15% reduction in runs credited to pitching staff
 - Engineered integration of internal and external databases to extract, transform, and load relevant data for analysis, saving 100+ man-hours for coaching staff and team analysts

+**Georgetown Baseball**, Georgetown University, Washington, DC&nbsp;&nbsp;&nbsp;*Director of Analytics* <span style="float: right;">August 2021 – May 2023</span>
+- Recruited and led 19 students for value delivery to Division I baseball program through design and execution of decision support systems and outbound engagement strategies
+- Translated raw performance data into meaningful insights for pitching, leading to a 15% reduction in runs credited to pitching staff
+- Engineered integration of internal and external databases to extract, transform, and load relevant data for analysis, saving 100+ man-hours for coaching staff and team analysts

 **IQVIA**, Durham, NC
 *Business Analyst Intern, Product Design and Digital R&D* <span style="float: right;">June 2021 – April 2023</span>